 Given the impact of the pandemic on businesses in Spain, it is worth remembering pre-insolvency as an alternative legal mechanism for the survival of companies.

-Back to normality, companies may begin to explore legal ways to face a possible situation of insolvency, and, in many cases, the insolvency proceedings seem to be the appropriate tool.
-But there are more viable and less drastic alternatives such as pre-insolvency.
+Back to normality, companies may explore legal ways to face a situation of insolvency, and, most times, the insolvency proceedings seem to be the appropriate tool.
+But there are more viable and less drastic alternatives, such as pre-insolvency.
 The pre-insolvency process does not have to culminate in the company’s entry into insolvency proceedings if, within the established period, the insolvency situation is remedied, for example, through refinancing.

 Advantages of the pre-insolvency under the RDL 16/2020

 Pre-insolvency can be particularly useful as it allows the debtor to enter into negotiations with his creditors and renegotiate the amount and payment dates of its debts.

 Let’s remember that in Spain, because of the crisis caused by the COVID 19 pandemic, the Royal Decree Law 16/2020 was established (until December 31, 2020):